bcognigni/terraforming_permission_sets/README.md

 terraform init
 ```

-Finally we have to runing our sh file to import permission sets to terraform.tfstate file
+Finally we have to running our sh file to import permission sets to terraform.tfstate file
 ```sh
 sh terraform_import_permission_sets.sh
 ```